Get gig alerts, new releases, and other news.

 For today, I am listening to my friends’ problems, hearing their joys, and staying involved as much as I can.
 But I am also honoring my need for rest, for introspective time alone, and for safe distance from potentially harmful behavior.
 My goal is safety, my shield is awareness, and my sword is honesty.
 May I fight the honorable and loving fight.

-Hope, Honesty, Curiosity, and Love
+Hope, Honesty, Curiosity, and Love by Michelle Cowan

 Never underestimate hope, honesty, curiosity, or love.
 When in doubt, choose one of those.